Base64 Encoding Explained: What It Is and When to Use It

 Real-world use cases

-Instead of linking to an external image file, you can embed it directly:
+Instead of linking to an external file, you can embed a small image directly into your HTML or stylesheet:

 <img src="data:image/png;base64,iVBORw0KGgo...">